semantic-flow/sflo-dendron-notes/sflo.contributors.general-guidance.md

 ### Project notes

 Project documentation, specifications, journaling, and design choices are stored in `sflo-dendron-notes/` using Dendron's hierarchical note system.
-Key documentation includes:
+Key documentation hierarchies include:

 - **Core concepts**: `sflo.concept.*` files talk about general Semantic Flow concepts
 - **Mesh docs**: `sflo.concept.mesh.*` files define the semantic mesh architecture
 - **Product specifications**: `sflo.product.*` files detail each component
-- **Requirements**: `sflo.requirements.md`
 - **Use cases**: `sflo.use-cases.*` files
 - **Conversation logs**: `sflo.conv.*` files track design decisions and development history; BEWARE!
 These conversations contain information and decisions that have been superceded.
 Only reference conversations when necessary for historical context.
 Newer conversations are usually less misleading.

 ### Component Development with Docs

-- Each component (flow-api, flow-cli, flow-service, flow-web) should follow the architecture defined in the documentation
+- Each module (flow-cli, flow-service, flow-web) should follow the architecture defined in the documentation
-- Refer to `sflo.products.*` files for component-specifc descriptions, requirements, etc
+- Refer to `sflo.product.*` files for component-specifc descriptions, requirements, etc

 ## Project Architecture